Vernee Watson-Johnson

-Vernee Christell Watson-Johnson (née Watson; born September 28, 1949) is an American actress, author, and acting coach.
-Watson-Johnson is best known for her recurring roles as Vernajean Williams on Welcome Back, Kotter (1975–1979) and as Viola "Vy" Smith on The Fresh Prince of Bel-Air (1990–1996), playing the mother of Will Smith's character.
+Vernee Christell Watson (born September 28, 1949) is an American actress, author, and acting coach.
+Watson-Johnson is known for her recurring roles as Vernajean Williams on Welcome Back, Kotter (1975–1979), as Viola "Vy" Smith on The Fresh Prince of Bel-Air (1990–1996), playing the mother of Will Smith's character and head nurse Gloria Tyler on Bob Hearts Abishola (2019–2024).
 She is often featured in guest or recurring roles as a nurse.
-She is currently playing Gloria Tyler (the head nurse) on Bob Hearts Abishola.
+Since 2017 she has played Stella Henry on General Hospital.

 Early life

-Vernee Christell Watson was born in New York City on September 28, 1949, where she was also raised.
+Vernee Christell Watson was born in New York City, where she was also raised.
 She graduated from Cathedral High School and New York University with a major in drama.
-She began her professional career at age 17 with the Al Fann Theatrical Ensemble in Manhattan and would tour with the group for 5 years.
+She began her professional career at age 17 with the Al Fann Theatrical Ensemble in Manhattan and would tour with the group for five years.

 Career

 Watson-Johnson played Blue's love interest in the 1972 film Trick Baby.
 She was also a regular cast member of the 1985–1986 situation comedy Foley Square as Denise Willums, the secretary for Alex Harrigan, played by the show's star, Margaret Colin.
 She played a small role on Sister, Sister as Lisa's (Jackée Harry) best friend Patrice, and as the mayor's secretary, Lucille Banks, on Carter Country.
 She also had a recurring role as "Birdie" on The Young and the Restless.
 In 2005, she appeared in the film Christmas with the Kranks.
 In addition, Watson-Johnson has made appearances in episodes of television shows as The Love Boat, Hill Street Blues, Married... with Children, L.A.
 Law, Suddenly Susan, Dharma & Greg, The X-Files, ER, Days of Our Lives, Malcolm in the Middle, CSI: Crime Scene Investigation, Desperate Housewives, Ghost Whisperer, Benson, The Big Bang Theory, Good Times, Dexter, Two and a Half Men, Southland, Criminal Minds, A.N.T.
 Farm, What's Happening!!, Young Sheldon, Jessie, Mike and Molly, and several other series.

-Beginning in the mid-1970s, Watson-Johnson appeared in several TV commercials for various national brands, including McDonald's, Polaroid, Kellogg's, Pillsbury, Lysol, IBM and Procter & Gamble.
+Watson-Johnson has additionally appeared in several TV commercials for various national brands, including McDonald's, Polaroid, Kellogg's, Pillsbury, Lysol, Taco Bell, IBM, Procter & Gamble, and Walmart.